 White smoke coming out your dirt bike exhaust can be from a few different things.
 As previously mentioned, 2 strokes naturally produce at least some amount of smoke.

-What Causes An Engine To Smoke On Startup?
+What Causes An Engine To Have White Smoke On Startup?

 Burning coolant in the engine comes out as white smoke.
 This is usually caused by a blown head gasket.